-• Was the Gospel preached before Jesus' death?
-See Mark 1:14-15.
+• Do you understand the Gospel of the Kingdom?
+See Daniel 7:14.
 Click here to read more.

 • Theological Conference: April 11-14, 2019.
 Please click here for information and registration.

 • Listen to "Focus on the Kingdom" 15-minute radio programs here

 Restoration Fellowship is dedicated to recovering the beliefs of the first-century disciples of Jesus, the Messiah.
 Sound theology begins with the creed to which Jesus subscribed in Mark 12:28-29 — the creed of Israel (Deuteronomy 6:4) — and God's Gospel about the Kingdom (Mark 1:14-15).

 Jesus commanded belief in that Gospel Message in contrast to much modern evangelism which often ignores Jesus' Message about the Kingdom of God.

 Restoration Fellowship was founded by Sir Anthony Buzzard, Bt., MA (Oxon.)
 MA Th. in 1981.